How To Execute A Trade

-The most commonly taught method by far is the instant execution method.
+The most commonly taught method by far in forex trading for beginners is the instant execution.

 This is where you open a trade as soon as the signal has been given, also known as instant execution.